-Sponsors: Katie Troutt and Kelly Allen
+Sponsors: Ryan Stringer and Kelly Allen

-Fellowship of Christian Athletes works to further integrate athletics and faith life through various activities on and off campus.
-The club hosts multiple fields of faith, events in which have guest speakers talk after athletic events, and devotionals in and out of school led by student members.
-They are also in charge of Irish Alley at the Memorial Marathon.
-Meetings are held weekly during early lunch period.
+Fellowship of Christian Athletes works to further integrate athletics and faith life through activities on and off campus.
+The club hosts multiple fields of faith events at various games, student-led devotionals, and small faith groups.
+FCA is in charge of Irish Alley for the Memorial Marathon and the Dodgeball fundraising tournament during Olympics week.